Bicriteria Multidimensional Mechanism Design with Side Information: Introduction

 \paragraph{Welfare-revenue tradeoffs in auctions} Welfare and revenue relationships in Bayesian auctions have been widely studied since the seminal work of~\citet{bulow1996auctions}.
 Welfare-revenue tradeoffs for second-price auctions with reserve prices in the single item setting have been quantified~\citep{hartline2009simple,daskalakis2011simple}, with some approximate understanding of the Pareto frontier~\citep{diakonikolas2012efficiency}. \citet{anshelevich2016pricing} study welfare-revenue tradeoffs in large markets,~\citet{aggarwal2009efficiency} study the efficiency of revenue-optimal mechanisms, and~\citet{abhishek2010efficiency} study the efficiency loss of revenue-optimal mechanisms.

 \paragraph{Weakest types} The idea behind the weakest-type VCG mechanism is due to~\citet{krishna1998efficient} but the notion of a ``worst-off" type was studied before that in the context of bilateral (and more general) trade by~\citet{Myerson83:Efficient} and~\citet{cramton1987dissolving}.
 That study identified the worst-off type in a trading environment and used that characterization to characterize individually rational trading mechanisms---the connection to individual rationality is similar to the one we draw in Theorem~\ref{theorem:rev_optimal}.
-The improvement to VCG via weakest types as first established by~\citet{krishna1998efficient} does not appear to have been further explored since then.

 \paragraph{Distribution-free agent type models} Our primary model of predictions is {\em distribution free} in that a prediction puts forward a postulate that an agent's true type belongs to some set, but conveys no further distributional information over that set.
 Such models of agent types have been previously studied, though in different contexts, by~\citet{hyafil2004regret} for minimax optimal automated mechanism design,~\citet{Holzman04:Bundling} to understand equilibria in combinatorial auctions, and~\citet{chiesa2015knightian} for agents who have uncertainty about their own private types.